vanakat/zotero-bridge/README.md

-# Obsidian Zotero Plugin
+# Obsidian ZoteroBridge Plugin

-Obsidian-Zotero connector plugin that allows to search and insert links to Zotero items from Obsidian interface.
+Obsidian-Zotero connector plugin that provides APIs for other plugins to integrate with Zotero.

 **Requires [ZotServer](https://github.com/MunGell/ZotServer) addon installed in your Zotero**

 ## How to use

 This plugin requires Zotero app being open with [ZotServer](https://github.com/MunGell/ZotServer) addon installed.

-After installation new command is available in command palette (`Cmd+P`) – `Zotero: Insert Link`

 ## How to contribute